hepplerj/Dissertation/chapters/manuscript-ch3.md

 Brisebat, *Palo Alto Times*, November 4, 1960.]
 In other cases, they were willing to dismiss them entirely.
-Donald Carlson referred to them as "malcontents in the community" and complained in another letter that industrialization would only affect "one little foothill." {CITATION}^[Letter from Donald Carlson to Ben Allen, May 12, 1960, FF8, Box A29, SC 216, SUA;
+Donald Carlson referred to them as "malcontents in the community" and complained in another letter that industrialization would only affect "one little foothill," dismissing their concerns over something trivial. {CITATION}^[Letter from Donald Carlson to Ben Allen, May 12, 1960, FF8, Box A29, SC 216, SUA;
 "Groups Clash over Use of Stanford Land,"* San Francisco Examiner*, March 18, 1960.]